uwescience/hsistem-cloud101/_episodes/01-introduction.md

 4. There is too much administrative drag preventing you from using the cloud That's a thing.
 Especially when working with human subject data that is encumbered through regulation (such as HIPAA).

+## Why use the cloud for data science?
+Example data science workflow: acquire data, parsing, munging, analyzing the data, building, testing and validating models

+- Datasets are too large
+- Near infinite CPU

 ## Cloud adoption framework